opencybersecurityalliance/stix-shifter/stix_shifter_utils/normalization/base_normalization_readme.md

-In this STIX Shifter Connector, instead of returning a STIX Observation, we are returning a STIX 2.1 Bundle.
+In this STIX Shifter Utility, we are creating and returning a STIX Bundle with the following STIX Domain Objects (SDO's):
+  1. Identity
+  2. Extension-Definition
+  3. Indicator
+  4. Malware
+  5. Infrastructure
+  6. Sighting

 We are going to be using `stix_shifter_utils/normalization/BaseNormalization.py` in our `results_translator.py` file, by creating a `sdo_translator.py` file which calls the BaseNormalization , and depending on your use case, you can modify the returned bundle fields further